GuildOfWeavers/AirScript/bin/README.md

 secret input bar: boolean[1][1];
 secret input baz: element[2][1];
 ```
-In the above example, referencing `foo` will resolve to a scalar value; referencing `bar` will resolve to a scalar value which will be either `0` or `1`; and referencing `baz` will resolve to a vector of 2 values.
+In the above example, references to `foo` will resolve to a scalar value; references to `bar` will resolve to a scalar value which will be either `0` or `1`; and references to `baz` will resolve to a vector of 2 values.
 Moreover, for each value of `foo`, the computation expects one or more values of `bar` and `baz` to be provided.

 ## Transition function
 A core component of a STARK's definition is a state transition function.
 A transition function can be defined like so:
 ```
-transition [number of registers] registers { ... }
+transition <number of registers> registers { ... }
 ```
 where:

-* **number of registers** specifies the number of mutable registers which hold values of the computation's execution trace.
+* **number of registers** specifies the number of trace registers which hold values of the computation's execution trace.

 The body of a transition function is defined by an [input loop](#Input-loops) which, given the current state, evaluates to the next state of the computation.
 For example:
 ```